ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * Gravity Suit no longer protects from heat, you should have Varia for that feature.
 * Samus' Gravity Suit colour palette has been changed to better reflect her in-game images as well as to have a purple hue instead of pink, to closely match that of Super Metroid's Gravity Suit.
 This can be changed back to original with the "Original Gravity Suit" optional patch.
 * Firing a Charged shot now also fires a muzzle flare, like in Fusion.
+* Change the behaviour of Samus' pistol when in Zero Suit to be able to charge the shot like a normal Beam Charge.
+NOTE: The boss that relies on the pistol needs a fully charged shot to activate its orbs.
 * Expanded Sound Test so all tracks in the game can be listened to (by kiliwily).
 * Samus will automatically climb any single or double blocks when running to improve the flow of movement (LedgeVault by kiliwily).
 * Bunch of new QoL stuff, courtesy of the "Fundamentals" hack, which puts together a lot of hacks gathered over the years for Zero Mission, some of which are: